ssbc/sips/REVIEWING.md

 ## 2. Is it well written?

-Does it have all the "required" sections (see [CONTRIBUTING.md](CONTRIBUTING.md))?
-Is the specification section clear and concise?
-Does it have a reference implementation?
+- Does it have all the "required" sections (see [CONTRIBUTING.md](CONTRIBUTING.md))?
+- Is the abstract short and descriptive?
+- Is the specification section *clear and concise*, i.e. long enough to prescribe how implementations should behave?
+- Is the specification section *coherent*, i.e. internally consistent with itself?

-Is the abstract short enough?
-Is the specification coherent and complete, are all corner cases taken into account?
+- Is the specification section *complete*, i.e. are all implementation corner cases taken into account?
+- Does it list a reference implementation?

+If you can say yes to all these questions, then the SIP is well written!

 ## 3. Is it implementable?

-Does it have a reference implementation?
-Is it possible to implement the SIP in a reasonable amount of time with current programming paradigms?
-Is the specification useful enough to understand how an implementation should work?
+- Is it possible to implement the SIP in a reasonable amount of time with current programming paradigms?
+- Is the specification useful enough to understand how an implementation should work?
+- Does the reference implementation match the specification?

+If you can say yes to all these questions, then the SIP is implementable!

 ## Approved